kilmajster/keycloak-username-password-attribute-authenticator/README.md

 </p>

 #### Extending own theme
-If you have own theme, then in `.your-theme/login/login.ftl` add following below `<div>` responsible for a password stuff or anywhere you want.
+If you have your own theme, then in `.your-theme/login/login.ftl` add following below `<div>` responsible for a password stuff or anywhere you want.
 How it was done with _Keycloak base_ theme, you can check [here](/src/main/resources/theme/base-with-attribute/login/login.ftl).
 ```html
 ...